kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/content/112-javascript-asynchronous-javascript/104-promises/100-async-await.md

 # Async/Await

 `async/await` is a special syntax to work with promises in a more comfortable fashion.
-We use `async` keyword to declare a async function that return a Promise, and the `await` keyword makes a function wait for a Promise.
+We use the `async` keyword to declare an async function that returns a Promise, and the `await` keyword makes a function wait for a Promise.

 Visit the following resources to learn more: